 You are well-advised when setting up or developing a business or project to secure the support of a mentor.
 It is beneficial to have a “battle-hardened” mentors to help guide you through the ups and downs you will face.

 As your business takes shape and progresses through various stages it is inevitable that important decisions will need to be made.
 These decisions are often complex and sometimes it is important to get advice and support from independent sources.
-A good mentor can be invaluable to entrepreneurs, helping to give advice, new insights and hold you accountable.
+A good mentor can be invaluable to entrepreneurs, helping to give advice, new insights, and hold you accountable.

-Your mentor should bring a different perspective to the table, providing invaluable introductions, and can save you time, money and heartache by providing you with tried and tested informational shortcuts.
+Your mentor should bring a different perspective to the table, providing invaluable introductions, and can save you time, money, and heartache by providing you with tried and tested informational shortcuts.

-There are several different stages followed sequentially to help and guide a mentee to consider alternative ways for dealing with a challenging situation, or for tackling any situation where there may be several options…… helping and guiding you making decisions.
+There are several different stages followed sequentially to help and guide a mentee to consider alternative ways for dealing with a challenging situation, or for tackling any situation where there may be several options…… helping and guiding you in making decisions.

 The first thing to do is to establish rapport and boundaries by way of the mentee answering a number of core questions so the mentor can prepare and help the mentee think through what they would like to gain from the mentoring.
 Some questions cover both personal and professional life.
-A mentor must use questions that they and the mentee are comfortable with and that fit the kind of mentoring session engaged in.
+A mentor must use questions that they and the mentee are comfortable with and that fits the kind of mentoring session engaged in.

 - What issues would you like to discuss?